Leaflet/Leaflet/CONTRIBUTING.md

 ### Setting up the Build System

-To set up the Leaflet build system, install [Node](http://nodejs.org/), then run the following commands in the project root (with superuser permissions):
+To set up the Leaflet build system, install [Node](http://nodejs.org/), then run the following commands in the project root:

 ```
 npm install -g jake
-npm install jshint
-npm install uglify-js
+npm install
 ```

 You can build minified Leaflet by running `jake` (it will be built from source in the `dist` folder).
+For a custom build with selected components, open `build/build.html` in the browser and follow the instructions from there.

 ### Making Changes to Leaflet Source